Past Events 2024

 The Center hosted a forum on polarization in American politics featuring Oklahoma Labor Commissioner Leslie Osborn (Republican) and State Rep. Melissa Provenzano (D-Tulsa)

-What's New at the Center...
+What's New at The Center...

 Presidential Elections in Oklahoma Was the Luncheon Topic for Historian Bob Burke